microsoft/STL/docs/ISSUE_TEMPLATE.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.
-Alternately, include static_asserts or asserts in your test case above.
+Alternately, include `static_assert`s or `assert`s in your test case above whose failure clearly indicates the problem.

 **Additional context**
 Add any other context about the problem here.